-a) Analysis of financial liabilities by remaining undiscounted contractual maturities
+a.
+Analysis of financial liabilities by remaining undiscounted contractual maturities

 The table below summarises the maturity profile of the Group's financial liabilities at December 31, 2024 and December 31, 2023 based on contractual undiscounted repayment obligations.
 As profit payments up to contractual maturity are included in the table, totals do not match with the consolidated statement of financial position.
-The contractual maturities of liabilities have been determined on the basis of the remaining period at the reporting date to the contractual maturity analysis of assets and liabilities for the effective expected maturities.
+The contractual maturities of liabilities have been determined on the basis of the remaining period at the reporting date to the contractual maturity date and do not take into account the effective expected maturities as shown in note (b) below (maturity analysis of assets and liabilities for the expected maturities).
 Repayments which are subject to notice are treated as if notice were to be given immediately.
 However, the Group expects that many customers will not request repayment on the earliest date the Group could be required to pay and the table does not reflect the expected cash flows indicated by the Group's deposit retention history and liquidity risk management policy.